Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

-Apart from the simulation mentioned above, we also have added in the attached video, the simulations regarding the kinematic robustness (see Section \ref{subsec:kinematic_robustness}) and importance of the re-planning at a higher rate.
-For the kinematic robustness simulation, the robot is pushed with $200\, \mathrm{N}$ of lateral force for $1 \, \mathrm{s}$ both in case of with (higher weight on \gls{grfs} Z) and without (lower weight on \gls{grfs} Z) \gls{zmp} margin.
-The \gls{zmp} margin plots for this simulation can be seen in Fig. \ref{fig:stability_margin} where the \gls{zmp} margin is improved in case of the red line compared to the blue one because the \gls{grfs} $Z$ components are penalized relatively ($100$ times) more for the red line.
+Apart from the simulation mentioned above, we also have added in the attached video, the simulations regarding the \gls{zmp} margin (see Section \ref{subsec:zmp_margin}) and the importance of the re-planning at a higher rate.
+For the \gls{zmp} margin simulation, the robot is pushed with $200\, \mathrm{N}$ of lateral force for $1 \, \mathrm{s}$ both in case of sufficient (higher weight on \gls{grfs} $Z$) and no (lower weight on \gls{grfs} $Z$) \gls{zmp} margin.
+The \gls{zmp} margin plots for this simulation can be seen in Fig. \ref{fig:stability_margin} where the \gls{zmp} margin is improved in case of the red line compared to the blue one because the \gls{grfs} $Z$ components are penalized relatively more ($100$ times) for the red line.
 Because of the improved margin the robot walks stably, whereas it falls while walking when there is no margin.

-In second simulation, the robot is commanded with a constant \gls{com} X velocity and heading velocity simultaneously.
+In the second simulation, the robot is commanded with a constant \gls{com} X velocity and heading velocity simultaneously.
 In case of re-planning at lower rate of $0.8\, \mathrm{Hz}$, the robot becomes unstable and falls due to increase in the model uncertainties and tracking errors.
-We would like to stress that when the re-planning is done at a lower frequency than $25\,\mathrm{Hz}$, the robot is in open-loop for the time interval between two consecutive re-planning instances, hence, it is not \gls{nmpc} anymore but an online open-loop trajectory optimization.
+We would like to stress that when the re-planning is done at a lower frequency than $25\,\mathrm{Hz}$, the robot is in open-loop for the time interval between two consecutive re-planning instances, hence, it is no more \gls{nmpc} but an online open-loop trajectory optimization.
 On the other hand, at a higher re-planning frequency of $25\,\mathrm{Hz}$ the robot walks successfully because the \gls{nmpc} compensates for the model uncertainties and tracking errors.